-The Small Business Grant is designed to encourage the nearly 650,000 small businesses in New South Wales that do not pay payroll tax to hire new employees and expand their business.
+The Small Business Grant is designed to encourage small businesses in New South Wales that do not pay payroll tax to hire new employees and expand their business.
 The grant amount is $2,000 payable per full time equivalent position as at the anniversary date.

 CSIRO Kick-Start is a new initiative for innovative Australian start-ups and small SMEs, providing funding support and access to CSIRO’s research expertise and capabilities to help grow and develop their business.

 The program offers eligible businesses access to dollar-matched funding of $10,000-$50,000 to research a new idea, develop improvements or test a product or process developed by your company.

 Australia-China Science Fund and Research Fund Joint Research Centres

 Provides Australian research organisations with grants of up to $1 million to participate in Joint Research Centres that link Australian and Chinese research institutions to conduct research-related activities.

 The priority areas for this fund change from round to round.
 For late 2017, the areas were in Advanced Manufacturing, Medical Technologies and Pharmaceuticals and Resources and Energy.

 The Peacock Plan collects a large batch of overseas high-level innovation talents and teams in Shenzhen special economic zone in order to develop the strategy target, drive the supporting industries in high-tech technology, finance, logistics and culture, and focus on the strategic new industries in new energy, internet, biology and new materials.

 The NSW-Israel Research and Development (R&D) and Technological Innovation Program will provide one-off matched financial grants of up to $250,000 to assist NSW entities cooperate with an Israel entity on joint research and development projects.
 The projects should advance market-driven, new and innovative products for the global market and have the potential to contribute to economic growth, skills development and job creation.